Estimated reading time: 8 minutes

 However, regular Gmail isn't HIPAA compliant.

-Instead, you’ll need to sign up and pay for Google’s business plan called Google Workspace (previously known as G Suite).
+Instead, you'll need to sign up and pay for Google's business plan, Google Workspace (formerly G Suite).

 Here's how: